joosweb/access_control/README.md

 $ ./vendor/bin/phpunit ./tests/Feature/UsersTest.php
 $ ./vendor/bin/phpunit ./tests/Feature/EntriesOutTest.php

+note: if an error occurs it could be your configuration in .env

+APP_URL=http://localhost to APP_URL=http://localhost:8000

 </code></pre>
 <h1 class="code-line" data-line-start=18 data-line-end=19 ><a id="How_to_test_with_postman_or_another_18"></a>How to test with postman or another!</h1>
 <p class="has-line-data" data-line-start="20" data-line-end="21">Actions Handled By Resource Controller</p>